Kairn/travis-ci-angular/README.md

-# travis-ci-angular
+# Travis CI Angular
-A demo project for testing the build flow of Travis CI

 [![Build Status](https://travis-ci.org/Kairn/travis-ci-angular.svg?branch=master)](https://travis-ci.org/Kairn/travis-ci-angular)

+*This is a dummy project.
+The purpose is to test the build flow of Travis CI with automated deployment to AWS S3 bucket.*